Sujud Tilawa: Presentation

 This Sujud occurs during the Tilawa recitation of the Quran, including Salah prayers in Salah al jama'ah.

-Muslim jurists have agreed on the legitimacy of the prostration of recitation, due to the presence of the correct verses and hadiths contained in it, but they differed in the quality of its religious legitimacy whether it was a duty or a delegate.
+Muslim jurists agree on the legitimacy of the prostration of recitation and that is mustahabb.

-There are fifteen places where Muslims believe, when Muhammad recited a certain verse (ayah), he prostrated to Allah Almighty.
+There are fifteen places where Muslims believe that when Muhammad recited a certain verse (ayah) he prostrated to God.

 Religious legality

 Shafi'i and Hanbali jurists are of the view that the prostration of recitation is a Confirmed Sunnah after reciting a verse of the verses of prostration.

 And they based their opinion on Āyah: 107 of Surat Al-Isra, in which God (Allah) Almighty says:

 A prophetic hadith was also narrated from the companion Abu Hurairah, may God Almighty be pleased with him, in which he said:

 Another hadith was also narrated by the companion Abdullah ibn Umar in which he said:

 Shafi'i and Hanbali jurists do not consider the prostration of recitation as a duty for them, relying on the fact that Muhammad left it when he recited Surah An-Najm which included a verse of prostration, and he did not prostrate in it.

 This was confirmed by the hadith that was narrated by the companion Zayd ibn Thabit, may God Almighty be pleased with him, in which he said: